zf-fr/zfr-stripe/README.md

 // All API calls will be made on behalf of this customer now!
 ```

+Please note that if you want to use again your own access token, you will need to make a new call to this method.

 #### Expand

 All Stripe API requests have support to expand some nested objects inside responses.
 Therefore, ZfrStripe supports this